stride3d/stride-docs/en/manual/physics/raycasting/sweepcasts.md

 ```

 > [!NOTE]
 > **There are no guarantees as to the order hits are returned in**.
-If you want them to be ordered by distance, you will have to do it yourself.
+If you want them to be ordered by distance, you will have to sort the results yourself.

 ## Penetrating sweepcast query (with `stackalloc`)